symphonyoss/bot-unfurl/README.md

 For now unfurl bot is available in source form only, so fire up your favourite git client and get cloning!

 The bot is also running in the production Symphony network, hosted in the [Foundation's production pod](https://foundation.symphony.com).
-It is not yet enabled for cross-pod communication (so other pods cannot yet see this instance), but the intention is to enable this as soon as the project is [Activated](https://symphonyoss.atlassian.net/wiki/spaces/FM/pages/62783520/Activation).
+It is not yet enabled for cross-pod communication (so users in other pods cannot yet see it), but the intention is to enable this as soon as the project is [Activated](https://symphonyoss.atlassian.net/wiki/spaces/FM/pages/62783520/Activation).

 ## Configuration